ryan-wong/VFI-coding-challenge/README.md

 ## The Process

 1. Fork this GitHub repo
-1. In your forked repo, set up a new Cypress environment
+1. In your forked repo, Setup a new Angular Environment
 1. Write some end-to-end tests fulfilling the [Assignment Description](#assignment-description) below
 1. Create a pull request from your fork into this original repository.
 1. In your pull request description, please document how to run the code you've written and how to verify the fulfillment of the acceptance criteria.
 Feel free to add additional thoughts, e.g. why you implemented a feature in a certain way, what were your learnings, etc.